NHS Artificial Intelligence

 Theresa May wants to see computer algorithms used to create a diverse web of patient’s medical records that can be analysed by NHS AI to note lifestyle and genetics that could possibly foreshadow diseases such as cancer.

 The University College London Hospitals has already announced an ambitious three-year partnership with the Alan Turing Institute to use AI to carry out tasks traditionally performed by medical staff, from assigning patient priority to diagnosing illnesses.
-Their goal seeks to bring the benefits of machine learning to the NHS and evolve the very way that our healthcare system adapts to the ever-growing health issues of England.
+Their goal seeks to bring the benefits of machine learning which has constantly been envolving including from Machine learning in warehouse, to the NHS and evolve the very way that our healthcare system adapts to the ever-growing health issues of England.

 If the AI is adapted right, the data of thousands of patients will be used by machine learning algorithms to connect what illnesses a patient’s symptoms might correlate to.
 Hopes are high that the substantial investments in machine learning and artificial intelligence algorithms for the healthcare industry will provide new ways of seeking out possibly terminal diseases, identify those with illnesses, and help to direct patients to the appropriate resources.